AIML-K/lab-website/blog/index.md

   tooltip: Musings and miscellany
 ---

-# {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog
+# {% include icon.html icon="fa-solid fa-feather-pointed" %} Log

-Take a peek into the traces of our wonderful journey.
+Take a peek into the traces of our bumpy, fun, and wonderful journey.

 {% include section.html %}